leo/mailbox/README.md

 		body: 'Your message'
 	},

+	on: 'mailbox-on',		// A class that's added to links that are used to open mailbox
-	script: 'mailbox.php',		// path to the PHP-script
+	script: 'mailbox.php',		// Path to the PHP-script

+	viewport: 992,			// The window width in px, from which the project should be visible
-	complete: function() {}		// a function to be executed after a mail has been sent
+	complete: function() {}		// A function to be executed after a mail has been sent

 });